css-raku/CSS-Properties-raku/README.md

 ## Length Units

-CSS::Declaration::Units is a convenience module that provides some simple post-fix length unit definitions, plus `+css` and `-css` infix operators. operators.
-These are understood by the CSS::Properties class.
+CSS::Declaration::Units is a convenience module that provides some simple post-fix length unit definitions.

+The `:ops` export overloads  `+` and `-` to perform unit calculations. `+css` and `-css` are also available as more explicit infix operators:

-The `+css` and `-css` operators convert to the left-hand operand's units.
+All infix operators convert to the left-hand operand's units.

 ```
 use CSS::Properties::Units :ops, :pt, :px, :in, :mm;
 my $css = (require CSS::Properties).new: :margin[5pt, 10px, .1in, 2mm];

 # display margins in millimeters
-say "%.2f mm".sprintf(0mm +css $_) for $css.margin.list;
+say "%.2f mm".sprintf(0mm + $_) for $css.margin.list;

+# display padding in inches
+say "%.2f in".sprintf(0in +css $_) for $css.padding.list;
 ```

 ## Box Model